lonevox/Cookie-Clicker-Mobile-Patch/README.md

 New settings:
 - Short Numbers - Shorten big numbers using english notation (default: on)
 - Short Formatting - Shorten the notation of cookies in bank (default: on)
+- Development Tools - Allows for the use of development tools (default: off)